julianmina00/keeper/README.md

 }
 ```

 The system should keep calling the *act* method until the maze is solved or the user wants to stop the game.
-The Keeper should eventually find the seven keys and then find the door, optimising the route as much as possible.
+The Keeper should eventually find the seven keys and then find the door, optimizing the route as much as possible.

 # The solution